How to Set Up the Blocks Center in an Early Childhood Classroom

-Hands down the favorite center in my classroom (with the boys) is the blocks center.
-If I would let them, they would go to the blocks center each and everyday.
-To make sure they are learning in the blocks center everyday, I intentionally put out materials to embed reading, writing, math, and science opportunities in their play.
+Hands down, the favorite center in my classroom (with the boys) is the blocks center.
+If I would let them, they would go to the blocks center each and every day.
+To make sure they are learning in the blocks center every day, I intentionally put out materials to embed reading, writing, math, and science opportunities in their play.
 I’m excited to share my block center tricks with you.
-Make sure you grab your blocks center FREEBIES at the end of this post!

 BLOCKS!
-You have to have blocks in your blocks center (kind of a no brainier right).
+You have to have blocks in your blocks center (kind of a no-brainer, right).
 Use the blocks that are available to you and slowly grow your collection.
-My favorite blocks are wooden unit blocks and they are always in my center.
-I also have foam blocks, cardboard blocks, table top blocks, large hollow blocks, and Duplo Legos.
+My favorite blocks are wooden unit blocks, and they are always in my center.
+I also have foam blocks, cardboard blocks, tabletop blocks, large hollow blocks, and Duplo Legos.
 I rotate the blocks in my center based on student interest and what we are learning in class.

 Construction props such as tools, empty paint cans, signs, hard hats, cones, construction vests, and tools belts allow students to pretend they are a real Construction worker, Engineer, Painter, Architect, or Carpenter.
-You will hear them use rich vocabulary during play related to what they building.
-The paint cans are from Loews and they also have cloth construction aprons for $1.
+You will hear them use rich vocabulary during play related to what they are building.
+The paint cans are from Lowes, and they also have cloth construction aprons for $1.
 Grab some paint samples while you are there too!
-Laminate them and put on a metal ring so Painters can choose and talk about colors during play.
-The Dollar Tree often has tool boxes, levels, real tools, measuring tapes, cones, and sometimes even pretend tools.
+Laminate them and put them on a metal ring so Painters can choose and talk about colors during play.
+The Dollar Tree often has toolboxes, levels, real tools, measuring tapes, cones, and sometimes even pretend tools.

 Depending on your theme, add cars, trucks, trains, and/or planes to your block center.
 These are sand play cars I found at Target during the summer.

 Animals make block play more inviting for your reluctant builders.
 Who doesn’t love animals?
-I sort my animals by theme or at least try too.
+I sort my animals by theme or at least try to.
 I have pets, farm animals, ocean animals, polar animals, zoo animals, dinosaurs, and forest animals.
 You can find animals at the Dollar Tree, party stores, and often in the Target dollar spot.